COVID-19 (Coronavirus) Resources

 School leaders are in close contact with the County Department of Health and Human Services to obtain the most current guidance related to the Coronavirus/COVID-19.

-School campuses closed through end of the year.
+School campuses are closed through the end of the 2019-20 school year.

-Weekly Town Hall Meetings with Congressman Jared Huffman: Every Wednesday at noon Congressman Huffman will host a Facebook Live Town Hall to provide COVID-19 updates.
+Congressman Jared Huffman is hosting Weekly Town Hall Meetings on Facebook: Every Wednesday at noon Congressman Huffman will host a Facebook Live Town Hall to provide COVID-19 updates.
 Visit facebook.com/RepHuffman.

 - Email your questions to huffmanQandA@mail.house.gov and he will answer the top inquiries live.